-Letter Grade Credit Credit (CR) = Committee Chair approved Proposal for IRB submission 3 In Progress (IP) = Documented progress of Proposal completion, Proposal not Credit in Progress yet approved by Committee Chair No Credit (NC) = No progress by student No Credit
+Letter Grade Credit Credit (CR) = Committee Chair approved Proposal/Dissertation Progress 3 In Progress (IP) = Documented progress of Proposal completion, Proposal not Credit in Progress yet approved by Committee Chair No Credit (NC) = $No\ progress\ by\ student$ No Credit

 This course is graded Credit/No Credit.
 Students will continue working on their dissertation proposal (until IRB approval received).
 Students who fail to submit a proposal or submit a proposal that is not acceptable to the dissertation committee will receive a grade of In Progress (IP) until the proposal has been approved by the dissertation committee.
 Students with IRB approval will continue progressing in their research working toward completion of Chapters 4 and 5.
 The following rubric will be used as a guide to ensure the Proposal is acceptable.
 No activity will result in No Credit.